trattner/trattner.github.io/_pages/influences.md

 [***Stubborn Attachments***](https://smile.amazon.com/Stubborn-Attachments-Prosperous-Responsible-Individuals/dp/1732265135/).
 Tyler Cowen's views on economic growth compelled me to crystallize my own: that markets and capitalism make a lot of sense (in theory).

 [***REWORK***](https://basecamp.com/books/rework).
-I wholeheartedly agree with Jason Fried and David Heinemeier Hansson's manifesto on work culture. [_It Doesn't Have to Be Crazy at Work_](https://basecamp.com/books/calm) is even better than the original as a north star and practical playbook for building a calm company with generous policies.
+I wholeheartedly agree with Jason Fried and David Heinemeier Hansson's manifesto on work culture. [_It Doesn't Have to Be Crazy at Work_](https://basecamp.com/books/calm) is even better than the original as a north star playbook for building a calm company with generous policies.

 [***Sapiens***](https://www.ynharari.com/book/sapiens-2/).
 At the end of my final college semester, I realized language is my favorite technology.
 Probably this book, more than any other, led to that epiphany.
 It describes how culture and technology are levers for evolution that humanity has layered on top of biology.